Introduction

 - Baking Soda in the Wash Cycle

-- Baking soda can help to soften fabrics and reduce static.
-Add a quarter cup of baking soda to your washing machine during the wash cycle.
+- Baking soda can soften fabrics and help reduce static.
+Add a quarter cup during the wash cycle for fresh, clean clothes.

 - Aluminum Foil Balls